 “As I walked out the door toward my freedom I knew that if I don’t leave all the anger, hatred and bitterness behind, I would still be in prison.”

-Forgiveness is simply a conscious decision to let the negative emotions go.
+Forgiveness is simply a conscious decision to let negative emotions go.
 Holding on to grudges and resentment hurts only you, not the other person.
 It is like a poison going through your mind and your body.
+It can completely ruin your mental health and well-being.
 Once you realise this, it will be easier for you to decide to let go of that old baggage and travel through life lightly.

 Here are a few tips that you might find useful to embark on the journey towards letting go:

-Take responsibility for your role in that past event that created so much suffering in your life.
+Acknowledge your role in that past event that created so much suffering in your life.
 There is something truly magical in taking responsibility for ourselves.
-Once we stop playing the role of victim, we regain the control over this situation and sometimes over our life in general.
+Once we stop playing the role of victim, we regain control over this situation and sometimes over our life in general.

 I am sorry.